fabohax/crab/README.md

   sudo service cron status
   ```

   That's it!
-Crub should now be up and running, executing your trading strategy on SIDESHIFT.AI.
+Crub should now be up and running, executing your trading strategy on [SIDESHIFT.AI] (https://sideshift.ai)